-The City then received a \$100,000 grant from Metro, our regional government, to facilitate a public process to understand the barriers and solutions to facilitating a diverse, physically accessible, affordable housing choices within the city with access to opportunities, services and amenities.
-The Equitable Housing Policy project, initiated in 2017, included a thorough review of housing-related development standards, policies, fees, and procedures.
-The project goal was to make equitable housing more accessible by providing greater flexibility in zoning and development policies, informational materials for homeowners and developers to illustrate review processes, and mapping tools to guide housing development in amenity-rich neighborhoods.
+The City applied for and received a \$100,000 grant from Metro to facilitate a public process to identify regulatory barriers and proposed solutions to facilitating diverse, physically accessible, affordable housing choices within the city and Urban Growth Boundary (UGB) with access to opportunities, services and amenities.

+The Equitable Housing Policy project, initiated in 2017, includes a thorough review of housing-related development standards, policies, fees, and procedures.
+The project goal was to make equitable housing more accessible by providing greater flexibility in zoning and development policies, informational materials for homeowners and developers to clarify review processes and estimate costs, and mapping tools to guide housing development within the UGB.

-The majority of the code amendments implement the objective of the Equitable Housing project to increase housing options and streamline, clarify and refine the standards in the Oregon City Municipal Code regulating development.
+The majority of the code amendments implement the objective of the Equitable Housing project to increase housing options in existing zones, and to streamline, clarify and refine development standards.

 This includes amendments to the standards for land division, construction of housing, and site plan and design review.
 The amendments include:

 - Amendments recommended by the Project Advisory Team of the Equitable Housing project1, consultants, staff and Planning Commission to support and incentivize a diverse, quality, physically accessible, affordable housing choices with access to opportunities, services and amenities as well as the removal of barriers.
 Additional housing options allow for all residents, both existing and future, to find a housing option in a suitable neighborhood by providing a greater variety of housing options, which contributes to the City's goals for neighborhood livability; - General clarifications of standards and procedures for more efficient development review; and - Other amendments identified through the course of the public hearing process.
-A small number of additional amendments were added through the course of the project which do not relate to the Equitable Housing project.
+A small number of additional amendments were added through the course of the project which do not relate to the Equitable Housing project, for example, standards for Food Carts, fencing in natural areas and land division design components.

-The proposed amendments will not guarantee that any housing units will be affordable or lower in cost.
-The project simply expands the menu of types of housing which may be built (many of which are smaller units which are more likely to be relatively more affordable than larger units), and streamlines the evaluation criteria, and review process in some cases.
-However, the process is likely to result in the creation of some units which do not exist today.
-The desire to construct smaller units or reduce the cost of the units is reliant on property owners and the development community.
+The proposed amendments will not guarantee that any housing units will be more affordable or lower in cost.
+The project simply expands the menu of types of housing which may be built in existing zones (many of which are smaller units which are more likely to be relatively more affordable than larger units) and streamlines the approval criteria and review process.
+However, the process is likely to result in the creation of a greater variety of dwelling units which are not permitted under current zoning.
+The desire to construct smaller dwelling units or reduce the cost of the units depends on multiple additional factors, such as cost of labor and building materials, property owner desires, and market conditions beyond the scope of zoning regulations.